A Ranking Game for Imitation Learning: Background

-Note that, when the performance gap is maximized between the expert $\pi^E$ and the agent $\pi$, we can observe that the worst-case reward function $f_\pi$ induces a ranking between policies based on their performance: $\pi^E \succeq \pi := \E{\rho^E(s,a)}{f_\pi(s,a)} \ge \E{\rho^\pi(s,a)}{f_\pi(s,a)},~\forall \pi$.
+Note that, when the performance gap is maximized between the expert $\pi^E$ and the agent $\pi$, we can observe that the worst-case reward function $f_\pi$ induces a ranking between policy behaviors based on their performance: $\rho^E \succeq \rho^\pi := \E{\rho^E(s,a)}{f_\pi(s,a)} \ge \E{\rho^\pi(s,a)}{f_\pi(s,a)},~\forall \pi$.
 Therefore, we can regard the above loss function that maximizes the performance gap (Eq.~\ref{sup-loss}) as an instantiation of the ranking-loss.
-We will refer to this variant of the ranking-loss function as the \textit{supremum-loss}.
+We will refer to the implicit ranking between agent and the expert $\rho^E \succeq \rho^\pi$ as vanilla rankings and this variant of the ranking-loss function as the \textit{supremum-loss}.

-\textbf{Stackelberg Games}: A Stackelberg game is a general-sum game between two agents where one agent is set to be the leader and the other is made to be the follower.
-Each agent has a differing objective in this game and the objective of one agent not only depends on its own parameters but also on the parameters of the other agent.
+\textbf{Stackelberg Games}: A Stackelberg game~\citep{bacsar1998dynamic} is a general-sum game between two agents where one agent is set to be the leader and the other a follower.
 The leader in this game optimizes its objective under the assumption that the follower will choose the best response for its own optimization objective.
 More concretely, assume there are two players $A$ and $B$ with parameters $\theta_A,\theta_B$ and corresponding losses $\mathcal{L}_A(\theta_A,\theta_B)$ and $\mathcal{L}_B(\theta_A,\theta_B)$.
-A Stackelberg game solves the following bi-linear optimization:

-In the optimization above, $A$ is the leader and $B$ is the follower.
-The gradient of leader $A$ in this game is given by:

-We refer the reader to the work of ~\citet{fiez2019convergence} for a more in-depth overview and analysis of Stackelberg games.
+A Stackelberg game solves the following bi-level optimization when $A$ is the leader and $B$ is the follower: $ \min_{\theta_A} \mathcal{L}_A(\theta_A,\theta_B^*(\theta_A))~~\text{s.t}~~~ \theta_B^*(\theta_A) = \argmin_{\theta} \mathcal{L}_B(\theta_A,\theta).$ \cite{Rajeswaran2020AGT} showed that casting model-based RL as an approximate Stackelberg game leads to performance benefits and reduces training instability in comparison to the commonly used GDA~\citep{schafer2019competitive} and Best Reponse (BR)~\citep{cesa2006prediction} methods. \citet{fiez2019convergence, zheng2021stackelberg} prove convergence of Stackelberg games under smooth player cost functions and show that they reduce the cycling behavior to find an equilibrium and allow for better convergence. \looseness=-1